Piano, Strings, Bassoon, Marimba, and Guitar.

 I love those I feel most at home with.
 Those who accept the way I live and the different rooms of my mind, some tidy, others not, large, small, high, low, simply furnished, or wall to wall with pictures, objects, music, books and more.

 Home is all these things, but most a place where my body and spirit are at equal ease.
 For those I love my home is theirs.

 The sounds of Spain, Portugal, and Latin America have always been close to my heart.
 This music is a piece that touches on my aural heritage of the Iberian Peninsula.
 A place where sounds from many cultures merge, where passion and rhythm evoke movement and dance.
 I let this spirit take centre stage as I play unbridled with my thoughts of friendship and love.
 With the piano my arms stretch wide as I embrace its sounds, with the guitar my body enfolds the instrument in a more protective gesture.
 The bassoon brings breath, and the strings, an insistent force that is supported by the round and welcome tones of the marimba.
 All come together in the music's centre as if an extended family at home.
 The piece then returns to the sounds of the piano, enriched by its meeting and community.

-The artwork above shows the rich colours of earth, sand, and sea.
-I look from far above the more representational, impressionist-like scene of shoreline below.
-The forms and textures of the abstract work are elemental and symbolic of my love of nature, and of my wider sense of home.
+The artwork shows the rich colours of sun drenched earth, sand, sea, and animal forms.
+I look from far above at the rugged, magical, mysterious shoreline below.
+The shapes and textures are elemental and symbolic of my love of nature, and of my wider sense of home.
 It is as if I return after a long voyage, when this my homecoming, my place of belonging, is to make.

-A full size extract of the artwork and the music cover follows...
+A full size extract of the artwork follows...